tvaneerd/isocpp/observer_ptr.md

 1. Allow **_implicit conversions from smart and raw pointers_**

 The original proposal did not include implicit conversions.
-Most guidelines now favour `explicit` constructors - _when in doubt_; however, in the case of `observer_ptr`, there is no danger in an implicit conversion, only benefit.
+Most coding guidelines now favour `explicit` constructors - _when in doubt_; however, in the case of `observer_ptr`, there is no danger in an implicit conversion, only benefit.
 See the table earlier in this paper - implicit conversion is required to allow `f(observer_ptr<T>)` to take smart pointers and raw pointers without calls to `get()`.
 See P0705 for a more complete explanation as to when implicit conversion is acceptable. `observer_ptr` checks all the right boxes.
 In particular:
 - a smart/raw pointer and an `observer_ptr` both represent the same "platonic" thing (or `observer_ptr` is a strict subset of a pointer, since it offers a subset of functionality).
+Thus conversion (of some form) is worth considering.
 - the conversion is safe.
-Nothing dangles, the `observer_ptr` won't delete the pointer, etc.  For a smart-pointer, conversion to `observer_ptr` does *not* break the smart-pointer's invariants. (whereas `get()` on a smart-pointer _does_ break (or expose for breakage) a smart pointer's invariants)
+The `observer_ptr` won't delete the pointer, etc.  For a smart-pointer, conversion to `observer_ptr` does *not* break the smart-pointer's invariants. (whereas `get()` on a smart-pointer _does_ break (or expose for breakage) a smart pointer's invariants).
+There is a slight concern with dangling (the `observer_ptr` doesn't extend the lifetime of the pointer), but this is the exact same level of concern (and same risk/reward) as with `string_view`.

 2. **_Rename/remove `release()`_** (as it does not transfer ownership)

 `unique_ptr` has a `release()` function, which transfers ownership.
-Note that `shared_ptr` does NOT have a `release` function (as you can't gain exclusive ownership from the shared pointer).
+Note that `shared_ptr` does NOT have a `release` function (as you don't gain exclusive ownership from the shared pointer).

 `observer_ptr::release()` **does not transfer ownership**.
 It should be consistent with STL `shared_ptr`, and not have this function.

-In any language, it is important that **_Different semantics require different names_** but it is particluarly important in a language with templates that use compile-time duck-typing.
+In any programming language, it is important that **_Different semantics require different names_** but it is particluarly important in a language with templates that use compile-time duck-typing.
 If `release()` is called in a template, the expectation would be ownership transfer.

 `release` can be renamed `detach` or just removed - the user can call `get()` then `reset()`.